jdwiberg/Software-Engineer-Group-Sigma/use_cases.md

 # Use Case Structure
 ## Use case: VERB NOUN
-- Participating Actor: Initiated by user
+- Participating Actor: Initiated by Shopper
 - Entry Condition:
     - Valid
 - Exit Criteria:
     - Valid
 - Flow of events
-    1. User requests SOMETHING VALID
+    1. Shopper requests SOMETHING VALID
     2. ShopComp app SOMETHING VALID and refreshed display

 ## Notes
-- is a store always inside of a chain?
+- Store is always inside of chain
-    - standalones could be standalone or chains with one store
-    - could be name = chain name and id = unique id
-    - or name = name, id = unique id, boolean chain = T or F, map to chian = link
-- can chains be empty?
+Chains can be empty
-    - probably
 - can a store belong to multiple chains?
     - probably not i think
-- should the participating actor for admin stuff be user or admin?
+- should the participating actor for admin stuff be Shopper or admin?